Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 My son cried outside and I cried in the kitchen.
 When I had cried enough, I sneaked away.

 To continue working, or to go home?
 Perhaps this choice did not exist in the first place.
-Because of the huge difference in development between coastal cities and rural areas in the interior, Xiaoping could no longer go back.
+Because of the huge difference in development between coastal cities and rural areas, Xiaoping could no longer go back.

-In his hometown, Xiao Ping had a business and a farming business, but he worked hard for years without making any money.
+In his hometown, Xiao Ping had a business and a farming business, she worked hard for years without making any money.

-Even though he couldn't let his children go, he had to leave.
-It's like a game that has been programmed for a long time, no matter which way you choose, you will eventually have to work.
+Even though she couldn't leave her children, she had to leave.
+It's like a game that has been programmed for a long time, no matter which way you choose, you will eventually go out to work.

 In 2009, Xiaoping came to Shenzhen once again.